 Should I send anything directly to the Department of Anthropology?

 All application materials should be submitted through Rackham Graduate School’s online application.
 Transcripts should not be sent to the Department of Anthropology but should be sent to Rackham.

-When you submit your online application it will be available to both Rackham and the Department automatically.
-There is no need to send application to the Department.
+When you submit your online application, it will be available to both Rackham and the Department automatically.
+There is no need to send your application or application materials to the Department.
 That includes your Academic Statement, Personal Statement, and writing sample(s) that are uploaded to your CollegeNET online application.
 Letters of recommendation should also be submitted online by the recommender.